Ken Burns: Politics

-Burns is a longtime supporter of the Democratic Party, contributing almost $40,000 in political donations.
+Burns is a longtime supporter of the Democratic Party, describing himself as a “Yellow dog Democrat” and contributing almost $40,000 in political donations.
 In 2008, the Democratic National Committee chose Burns to produce the introductory video for Senator Ted Kennedy's August 2008 speech to the Democratic National Convention, a video described by Politico as a "Burns-crafted tribute casting him [Kennedy] as the modern Ulysses bringing his party home to port."

 In August 2009, Kennedy died, and Burns produced a short eulogy video at his funeral.
 In endorsing Barack Obama for the U.S. presidency in December 2007, Burns compared Obama to Abraham Lincoln.
 He said he had planned to be a regular contributor to Countdown with Keith Olbermann on Current TV.
-In 2016, he also gave a commencement speech for Stanford University criticizing Donald Trump.

-In 2020, Burns endorsed Ed Markey in the Massachusetts Senate Democratic Primary.

-In 2022, Burns described the Republican Party as "the party of white supremacy."
+In 2016, he also delivered a commencement speech at Stanford University criticizing Donald Trump.
+He also criticized the media for devoting so much airtime to him and failing to give him scrutiny: "Many of our media institutions have largely failed to expose this charlatan, torn between a nagging responsibility to good journalism and the big ratings a media circus always delivers.
+In fact, they have given him the abundant airtime he so desperately craves, so much so that it has actually worn down our natural human revulsion to this kind of behavior.
+Hey, he’s rich; he must be doing something right.
+He is not.
+Edward R. Murrow would have exposed this naked emperor months ago."

+In 2023, a 2013 photograph of Ken Burns and Clarence Thomas at a Koch Brothers fundraising event was made public in a Pro Publica article about Justice Thomas' connections to right-wing activists.
+Burns stated that the encounter was a brief social encounter resulting from Charles Koch's support of PBS programming.

 Awards and honors

-Altogether Burns's work has garnered several awards, including two Oscar nominations, two Grammy Awards and 15 Emmy Awards.
+Altogether, Burns's work has garnered several awards, including two Oscar nominations, two Grammy Awards and 15 Emmy Awards.